turingschool/backend-curriculum-site/module2/projects/rails_revisited/index.md

     5. New Model Destroy
     6. Associate New Model with Existing Table
         - Ex: If I had the tables of Schools(Parent), Students(Child), and Clubs(New Model), and my `many-to-many` relationship is between Students and Clubs.
 I will implement functionality such that a Student can be added to an Existing Club OR a Club can add an existing Student.
-- 2 User Stories - Advanced ActiveRecord
+- **2 User Stories** - Advanced ActiveRecord
     * Demonstrate your understanding of Advanced ActiveRecord by coming up with 2 AR Queries to display within your Web App.
         - Ex: If I had the tables of SkiShops(Parent), Employees(Child), and Brands(New Model), and my `many-to-many` relationship is between SkiShops and Brands.
 I might come up with the following functionality to demonstrate my understanding of ActiveRecord:
             1. On the Employee Show Page, display Brands that the employee has current experience selling.
             2. On Brands Index Page, list out Brands in order of popularity (number of ski shops carrying that brand).
-- 1 User Story - API Consumption
+- **1 User Story** - API Consumption
     * Use the Next Public Holidays Endpoint in the [Nager.Date API]("https://date.nager.at/swagger/index.html") to list out upcoming Holidays.
 This can be displayed on whatever page you choose would be best to display this information.

+Requirement: Use a Project Board (Github Projects, Trello, etc.) to create and track your progress on the user stories.

+---

+### User Story Generator (Optional Resource)

 **If you need help coming up with user stories, you can try using the User Story Generator below.
 Keep in mind, you might need to tweak them to fit your exact scenario, but you might find them useful in at least getting started.** <br>